Contents

 Snackification - no time for healthy eating?
 No problem!

 Our lifestyle has changed fundamentally over the past few decades.
 We spend more time in front of screens and rarely have the opportunity to eat thoughtfully and consciously.
-Our mealtimes are aligned with work instead of the other way around.
+Our mealtimes are based on work instead of the other way around.

 Where snacks were once only intended to satisfy small cravings in between meals, they are now becoming a real alternative.
 As a rule, it's rarely just about chocolate bars.